 Over the past few years, smartphones and the world of mobile devices have taken over the planet.
-For a lot of people, there is no need to own a computer or a laptop anymore, when the device in your hand is capable of doing so much.
+For many people, there is no need to own a computer or a laptop anymore when the device in your hand is capable of doing so much.

 Make a Mobile Friendly Website

 The first thing you need to do is to ensure you have a mobile-friendly website.
-You must remember the fact that people spend a lot of time on their phones, and therefore, when they are checking out your website, they will be doing so from a mobile device.
+You must remember that people spend a lot of time on their phones, and therefore, when they check out your website, they will be doing so from a mobile device.

-A mobile-friendly website is a difference between someone staying on your site or leaving immediately.
-Being met with your regular website, just on a much smaller screen, is a huge turn-off for customers.
+A mobile-friendly website is the difference between someone staying on your site or leaving immediately.
+Being met with your regular website on a much smaller screen is a huge turn-off for customers.
 Not only does it look bad, but it is also hard to navigate and is just a generally poor user experience.

-Making sure you have a website that runs seamlessly on a mobile device is a necessity in this day and age.
+Making sure you have a website that runs seamlessly on a mobile device is necessary in this day and age.
 Spending the time and money on making this happen can – and will – benefit you in the short and long term.

 Design an App